hackclub/hackclub/workshops/sprig_first_game/README.md

 ## Uploading to the Gallery

-So you've written a game and want to share it!
+So you've written a game and want to share it or submit your game to win a Sprig device!
 It's actually quite easy.
 First, add the following comment to the top of your game inside the editor:

 ```js
 /*